-&lt;sup>61 European Parliament, Directorate General for Internal Policies, Overview of existing collective redress schemes in EU Member States, July 2011, IP/A/IMCO/NT/2011-17, p.
+61 European Parliament, Directorate General for Internal Policies, Overview of existing collective redress schemes in EU Member States, July 2011, IP/A/IMCO/NT/2011-17, p.
 39; for the procedural function cf. H.-W. Micklitz and A. Stadler, 'Collective legal actions in Europe, especially in German civil procedure', 17 EBLR (2006) p.
 1473 at p.
 1478.

-In contrast to the important role of consumer associations and interest groups in the above-mentioned fields of consumer-related mass litigation, in model case act procedures only individuals have standing.
-Under Portuguese law test claims are provided for in the rules of administrative procedure law and are brought to bear if twenty actions have been initiated with respect to the same legal relationship or if twenty actions can be decided on the basis of an application of the same norms to identical situations of fact.
-63 Austrian law leaves room for a representative test case action such that the Consumer Information Association can represent a consumer who assigns claims to it and there is agreement between the parties that the result of the test case is also binding for the other claims.
-64 More specifically, in litigation in the field of partial debenture a statute of 1874 authorizes the appointment of a curator representing investors in court, thus exemplifying an early model case procedure for investor protection purposes.
-65 In contrast, in Switzerland these procedures have originated from agreements between the defendant and the claimants that a test case brought by one of the claimants will be binding between the defendant and all claimants, without however producing res iudicata effect for anyone not formal party to the litigation.
-66 Similarly to Swiss Act on Collective Austrian Art.
-86 of the ('Kollektivanlagengesetz' [KAG]) provides for the appointment of a representative of the investors for liability claims precluding single investors from any action and producing res iudicata effect for every investor.
+62 H.-W. Micklitz and A. Stadler, 'Collective legal actions in Europe, especially in German civil the other claims.64 More specifically, in litigation in the field of partial debenture a statute of 1874 authorizes the appointment of a curator representing investors in court, thus exemplifying an early model case procedure for investor protection purposes.65 In contrast, in Switzerland these procedures have originated from agreements between the defendant and the claimants that a test case brought by one of the claimants will be binding between the defendant and all claimants, without however producing res iudicata effect for anyone not formal party to the litigation.66 Similarly to Austrian law, Art.
+86 of the Swiss Act on Collective Investment ('Kollektivanlagengesetz' [KAG]) provides for the appointment of a representative of the investors for liability claims precluding single investors from any action and producing res iudicata effect for every investor.67